1

 The District

-The Evergreen Metropolitan District was created February 27th, 1979 when the water treatment and distribution system was acquired from Public Service Company of Colorado and merged with the Evergreen Sanitation District.
-The Evergreen Sanitation District was formed October 15th, 1948.
+The Evergreen Metropolitan District was created February 27th, 1979, when the water treatment and distribution system was acquired from Public Service Company of Colorado and merged with the Evergreen Sanitation District.
+The Evergreen Sanitation District was formed on October 15th, 1948.
 The District currently owns, operates and maintains one wastewater treatment plant, three wastewater pump stations, one water treatment plant, eight water pump stations and ten water reservoirs.
 The District also maintains approximately 300 miles of wastewater collection system piping and an equal amount of water distribution piping.

 Other Mountain Districts